cs1302uga/cs1302-api-app/README.md

 ![Image from page 400 of "The Palm of Alpha Tau Api" (1880)](https://github.com/cs1302uga/cs1302-api-app/raw/main/resources/readme-banner.png)

-This document contains the description for the **cs1302-api-app** project assigned to the students in the Spring 2024 CSCI 1302 classes at the University of Georgia.
+This document contains the description for the **cs1302-api-app** project assigned to the students in the Fall 2024 CSCI 1302 classes at the University of Georgia.

 **Please read the entirety of this file before beginning your project.**